Deconstructing the Synergistic Engine & Spatial Dynamics

 The foundational engine, providing consistency and a robust grind game through cards like Performapal Skullcrobat Joker and the "Pendulumgraph" Spells/Traps.

-A compact, one-card starter package centered around Supreme King Dragon Darkwurm, enabling an immediate Link Summon of Heavymetalfoes Electrumite.
+A compact, one-card starter package centered around Supreme King Dragon Darkwurm, previously enabling an immediate Link Summon of Electrumite.

 An extender package that excels at generating advantage through Odd-Eyes Arc Pendulum Dragon and provides access to the powerful omni-negate of Odd-Eyes Vortex Dragon.

-This two-card interaction is the heart of the deck, converting a neutral board state into an overwhelming advantage.
+This two-card interaction was the historical heart of the deck, converting a neutral board state into an overwhelming advantage prior to banlist adjustments.

 Link Summon Heavymetalfoes Electrumite.
 Its effect sends Astrograph Sorcerer from your Deck to the Extra Deck.